karrycute005/DSA-SQL-PROJECT-/README.md

 ### DATA SOURCES:

 The primary source of the data used is KMS Case study.csv and KMS Order status.csv .
-It was provided by the (DSA Incubator Hub).
-You can download it in file repository.
+It was provided by the DSA (Incubator Hub).
+You can download it in file repository at the top.

 ### TOOL USED:
 - SQL server( for Querying and Analysis)
-- Microsoft Excel ( for cfreating a report)

 ### DATA CLEANING AND PREPARATION

 The following actions where taken,
 1. Data loading and inspection
-2.
+2. Data transformation

 ### EXPLORATORY DATA ANALYSIS